Gingivitis results most often from inadequate brushing and flossing but may result from medical disorders or the use of certain drugs.

 The gums are red and swollen and bleed easily.

-The diagnosis is typically based on a doctor's examination of the gums.
+The diagnosis is typically based on a dentist's examination of the gums.

 Good oral hygiene, frequent professional cleanings, and adequate nutrition usually eliminate gingivitis, and some mouthwashes may help.

 Gingivitis is an extremely common disease in which the gums become red and swollen and bleed easily.
 Gingivitis causes little pain in its early stages and thus may not be noticed.
-However, gingivitis that is left untreated may progress to periodontitis, a more severe gum disease that can result in tooth loss.
+However, gingivitis that is left untreated may progress to periodontitis Periodontitis Periodontitis is a severe form of gingivitis, in which the inflammation of the gums extends to the supporting structures of the tooth.
+Plaque and tartar build up between the teeth and gums and... read more , a more severe gum disease that can result in tooth loss.

 Gingivitis is divided into two categories:

-Almost all gingivitis is due to dental plaque (a filmlike substance made up primarily of bacteria).
+Almost all gingivitis is due to dental plaque Overview of Tooth Disorders , which is a filmlike substance made up primarily of bacteria, saliva, food debris, and dead cells that is continually being deposited on teeth.
+Tartar is hardened plaque.
 By far, the most common cause is

-Without adequate brushing, plaque remains along the gumline of the teeth.
+Without adequate brushing, plaque remains along the gumline and builds up between the gums and the teeth (gingivitis does not occur in places where teeth are missing).
 Plaque also accumulates in faulty fillings and around the teeth next to poorly cleaned partial dentures, bridges, and orthodontic appliances.
-When plaque stays on the teeth for more than 72 hours, it hardens into tartar (calculus), which cannot be completely removed by brushing and flossing.
+When plaque stays on the teeth for more than 72 hours, it can harden into tartar Overview of Tooth Disorders (calculus), which cannot be completely removed by brushing and flossing.

-Plaque irritates the gums and causes inflammation (gingivitis).
-The gums appear red rather than a healthy pink.
-They swell and become movable instead of being firm and tight against the teeth.
+Plaque irritates the gums and creates pockets between the teeth and gums.
+Bacteria living in these pockets may cause gingivitis as well as cavities Cavities Cavities are decayed areas in the teeth, the result of a process that gradually dissolves a tooth’s hard outer surface (enamel) and progresses toward the interior.
+(See also Overview of Tooth... read more in the roots of the teeth.
+The gums appear red and swollen and become movable instead of being firm and tight against the teeth.
 The gums may bleed easily, especially while brushing or eating.
 People usually do not have pain.

 Gingivitis due to plaque can be prevented with good oral hygiene—the daily use of a toothbrush and dental floss.
 Some mouthwashes also help control plaque.
 After tartar forms, it can be removed only by a dentist or dental hygienist.
-People typically need professional cleanings every 6 to 12 months.
-However, people with poor oral hygiene, medical conditions that can lead to gingivitis, or a tendency to develop plaque more quickly than usual may need professional cleanings more often (every 2 weeks to every 3 months).
+People typically need professional cleanings (called scaling and prophylaxis) every 6 to 12 months.
+However, people with poor oral hygiene, medical conditions that can lead to gingivitis, or a tendency to develop plaque more quickly than usual may need professional cleanings more often.
 Because of their excellent blood supply, gums quickly become healthy again after tartar and plaque are removed, as long as people brush and floss carefully.

 In addition to poor oral hygiene, gingivitis due to plaque may also be started or worsened by